With Halloween fast approaching, the message is to 'keep safe, think of others and have fun' this spooky season.

 Be considerate to others - only go to the houses of people who you know, and who are happy for you to call round.
 Don't knock on stranger's doors.

 Don't call at houses that have 'no trick or treat' posters on show.

 Never be tempted to go inside someone's house if you don't know them.

 Keep to well-lit areas and don't take shortcuts through gardens or alleyways.

 Although Halloween is meant to be spooky, be considerate and try not to frighten others.

 If having a Halloween party at home, let your neighbours know beforehand, so they won't be alarmed.
 Between 11pm and 7am, keep the noise low and do not let fireworks off.

 If you’re driving on Halloween, please be aware of the increased foot traffic, drive slowly and be vigilant.

-Find further safety advice and a downloadable 'No Trick or Treat' poster that you can print off and stick in your window below.
+You can find further safety advice, and a downloadable 'No Trick or Treat' poster that you can print off and stick in your window, below.